 Janet also set up an employment registry in 1856 operating it until 1861 from her home in Percy Street.

 Janet finished up the Portland Herald in 1860 and she and the children went to Mount Gambier where she assisted two of her sons in setting up the Border Watch, a paper still published today.
 The paper was established in the name of second born son Andrew, then seventeen and the first edition published on April 26, 1861.
 The name for the paper came from Janet as there was a Border Watch newspaper on the border of Scotland and England.
-Given the close proximity of Mount Gambier to the South Australian/Victorian border, it was the perfect choice.
+Given the close proximity of Mount Gambier to the South Australian/Victorian border, it was a perfect choice.

 In the same year, Janet married widower Joshua Black of Cork Hill, Bridgewater.
 Joshua was a father to seven children and Janet must have been busy helping her sons with the paper and the duties of matrimony.
 Janet and Joshua had three children together, the first in 1862 when Janet was forty.
 By 1865, there were fifteen children aged from twenty-two to newborn.
 Joshua Black died in 1876 aged seventy-six.
 Janet continued on at Bridgewater and was involved in the community.